-The RP cards function as the system controller in a Cisco CRS 8-Slot Line Card Chassis.
+The RP cards function as the system controller in the chassis.
 Note that the PLIMs are connected to the control plane through their respective line cards.

 The control plane provides switched point-to-point Fast Ethernet (FE) connections between the control processors on various routing system components.
 This allows for control plane network messages, and some other paths for system communication.
 The dual RP cards and midplane FE traces provide redundant connections between all cards in the line card chassis.
 Most cards or modules contain a service processor (SP) module that provides the communication for that device within the control plane.

 Some of the important functions and implementations of the control plane are listed in the following sections.